 Access to the tower at the memorial will be restricted during bad weather conditions.

-Work on the Sir John Monash Centre, to be located at the Australian National Memorial near Villers-Bretonneux in the Somme, commenced in January 2016 and will continue through to the official opening of the Centre in April 2018.
+Work on the Sir John Monash Centre, located behind the Australian National Memorial near Villers-Bretonneux in France, commenced in January 2016 and will continue through to the official opening of the Centre in April 2018.
 During this period, there may be short periods of disruption to visitors at the site and the adjacent CWGC Villers-Bretonneux Military Cemetery.
-As part of the works, the Australian National Memorial will be also cleaned and refurbished.
-This will necessitate at times limited access to the tower during the month of October 2017, including a two-day closure on the 18th, 19th.
-Over the winter months from 14 November 2017 through to mid-February 2018, a temporary scaffolding will be placed and the tower closed.
-However, visitors will still be able to visit the Villers-Bretonneux Cemetery and view the Commemorative Wall.
-We apologise for any inconvenience this may cause.
+Visit the website to learn more about the Sir John Monash Centre.

 Villers-Bretonneux is a village 16 kilometres east of Amiens on the straight main road to St Quentin.
 The Cemetery is about 2 kilometres north of the village on the east side of the road to Fouilloy.